Big Sky Competitor Info

 ENTRY FEES AND DEADLINES

 Entry fee is $110 per division (taxes and fees included).
-Entry deadline is April 8th at 6pm.
-Late entries (4/9-4/15) are $220 NO EXCEPTIONS!
-Absolute entry deadline is April 15th at midnight.
+Entry deadline is April 7th at 6pm.
+Late entries (4/8-4/14) are $220 NO EXCEPTIONS!
+Absolute entry deadline is April 14th at 6pm.
 Please note that NO entries will be accepted after this.

 Crossover entry is permitted for all divisions.
 Bodybuilding competitors entering multiple divisions will perform their posing routine with one class only.
 Entry confirmation notices will be e-mailed once entry is processed.
 No late entries will be accepted at check-ins.
 Entry fees are non-refundable.

-Niels Andersen awards will be given for 1st-5th place each class.
-Swords will be awarded to overall winners (Open classes only).
+Awards will be given for 1st-5th place each class.
+Battle axes will be awarded to overall winners (Open classes only).
 Awards will be presented for best posing routine.
-Team Award will be presented at the conclusion of Session 2 Finals on Saturday.
+Team Award will be presented at the conclusion of Finals on Saturday.
 Team points are awarded as follows: 1st (5), 2nd (4), 3rd (3), 4th (2), 5th (1).
 Teams will earn a half point for every team entry not placing Top 5.

 Our check-in process uses a certified medical device to measure all athletes.
 Competitors will be placed into the classes they actually measure at, regardless of what is listed on the preliminary roster.